2kMaddy/NxtWatch/README.md

+I bulit complete frontend and upload this project from My learning portal kindly use following credentials to access the webapp

+username: rahul
+password": rahul@2021

 In this project, let's build **Nxt Watch** by applying the concepts we have learned till now.

 ### Refer to the videos below: